Carmen McRae: Early life and education

 McRae was born in Harlem, New York City, United States.
-Her father, Osmond, and mother, Evadne (Gayle) McRae, were immigrants from Jamaica.
+Her father, Osmond, and mother, Evadne (Gale) McRae, were immigrants from Jamaica.
 She began studying piano when she was eight, and the music of jazz greats such as Louis Armstrong and Duke Ellington filled her home.
 When she was 17 years old, she met singer Billie Holiday.
 As a teenager McRae came to the attention of Teddy Wilson and his wife, the composer Irene Kitchings.
-One of McRae's early songs, "Dream of Life", was, through their influence, recorded in 1939 by Wilson’s long-time collaborator Billie Holiday.
+One of McRae's early songs, "Dream of Life", was, through their influence, recorded in 1939 by Wilson's long-time collaborator Billie Holiday.
 McRae considered Holiday to be her primary influence.

 Early career

 In her late teens and early twenties, McRae played piano at Minton's Playhouse, sang as a chorus girl, and worked as a secretary.
 It was at Minton's where she met trumpeter Dizzy Gillespie, bassist Oscar Pettiford, and drummer Kenny Clarke, had her first important job as a pianist with Benny Carter's big band (1944), worked with Count Basie (1944) and under the name "Carmen Clarke" (having married Clarke) made her first recording as pianist with the Mercer Ellington Band (1946–47).
-But it was while working in Brooklyn that she came to the attention of Decca’s Milt Gabler.
+But it was while working in Brooklyn that she came to the attention of Decca's Milt Gabler.
 Her five-year association with Decca yielded 12 LPs.